Skip to Content

 I have waxed lyrical about the combination of core ingredients in this easy pea and ham risotto before.

-Pea and ham just work together, whether they be in my pea and ham pasta or a classic pea and ham soup.
+Pea and ham just work together, whether they be in my pasta e piselli or a classic pea and ham soup.

 What type of ham should I use?

 You should use something local and delicious!
-It would be easy to reel of a list of “famous” types of ham an bacon that will be imported on mass and vary in quality depending on where you are.
+It would be easy to reel off a list of "famous" types of ham and bacon that will be imported in mass quantities and vary in quality depending on where you are.

-But realistically no matter where you live you will have some glorious local ham or bacon, speak to a butcher, they will point you in the right direction.
+But realistically, no matter where you live, you will have some glorious local ham or bacon, speak to a butcher, and they will point you in the right direction.

 Do I have to use goat's cheese?